The Ultimate Gold Royalty Stream:

 Based in Vancouver, Canada, Wheaton Precious Metals isn’t a mining company.
 It’s a precious metals streaming company.

 See, most mining operations are focused on one or two metals – gold, silver, copper, cobalt, etc. But rarely are those minerals alone in the ground.
 Different metals are often found lumped together.
-For example, gold is usually found with silver, lead, zinc and copper.
+For example, gold is usually found with silver, lead, zinc, and copper.

 That’s where Wheaton comes in.
-Streamers like Wheaton give capital to miners upfront, and in exchange, they receive the metals those miners have no use for.
+Streamers like Wheaton give capital to miners upfront, and in exchange, they receive the extra metals those miners have no use for.
 Then they sell those metals on the market and pocket the cash just as a miner would.

-It gives the miners guaranteed profits for metal that would otherwise be useless to them, and it insulates the miners from potential downturns in the market price of those minerals.
+This also gives the miners guaranteed profits for metals that would otherwise be useless to them, and it insulates them from potential downturns in the market price of those minerals.
+Not to mention, it’s easier for them to move the minerals they aren’t targeting in their mines.

-But Wheaton just moves the minerals, collects a profit and then gives the money back to its shareholders through a dividend check.
-It’s essentially a mineral royalties company, just as Permian Basin Royalty Trust is for oil and gas.
+On the other hand, Wheaton simply moves the minerals, collects a profit, and then gives the money back to its shareholders through a dividend check.

-But what sets Wheaton apart is that it’s incredibly well diversified both in geographical distribution of the mines it works with and in the types of minerals it deals in…
+It’s essentially a mineral royalties company, just as Permian Basin Royalty Trust (NYSE: PBT) is for oil and gas.
+But what sets Wheaton apart is that it’s incredibly well diversified − both in the geographical distribution of the mines it works with and in the types of minerals it buys and sells.

 Stream Some Profits Into Your Portfolio

 Wheaton is one of the largest precious metals streaming companies in the world.
-It has streaming agreements with 18 operating mines and 27 development projects across the Americas and Europe.
+It has streaming agreements with 18 operating mines and 28 development projects across the Americas and Europe.

-The company’s revenue mix as of the second quarter of 2024 was focused on gold and silver with a few other metals as well.
-Sixty-one percent of it came from gold, 37% came from silver, 1% came from palladium, and 1% came from cobalt.
-Geographically, revenues are even more diversified.
-They’re split primarily between Brazil, Mexico, Peru and Canada.
-The rest comes from Europe, the U.S., Colombia and Ecuador.
+The company’s revenue mix in 2024 was focused on gold and silver, but it included a few other metals as well.
+Sixty-eight percent of it came from gold, 30% came from silver, 1% came from palladium, and 1% came from cobalt.

-If you buy Wheaton today, you’ll collect royalties on a river of gold and silver that copper, nickel and other mines produce as a byproduct of their efforts for years to come.
-And in the short term, the gold bull market should see Wheaton surge in share price.
+If you buy Wheaton today, you’ll collect royalties for years to come on a river of gold and silver that miners of copper, nickel, and other metals produce and are eager to sell.
+In the short term, the gold bull market should cause Wheaton’s share price to surge.

 Profiting From the New Gold Bull Market